-It Reduces Inflammation and Promote Healing.
+Reduces Inflammation and Promotes Healing

 Rosehip oil is “one of the few botanical compounds that have been studied and shown to have efficacy in wound healing and as an anti-inflammatory,” says Dr. Ilyas.

 It might even help smooth out and improve the appearance of scars.
-In one study, researchers had participants treat their post-operation scars for a period of 12 weeks.
+In one study, researchers had participants treat their post-operation scars for 12 weeks.
 The result?
 Those who used rosehip oil showed more scar improvement — and less inflammation — than those who didn’t use it.
 That’s a promising result if you’re looking to reduce the appearance of stretch marks and acne scars.

-It Acts as a Natural Exfoliator.
+Acts as a Natural Exfoliator